staubtornado/tornado-bot/README.md

 ######

 Requirements:
-   - Understanding of Python 3.11
+- Good knowledge of Python 3.11.
-   - Understanding of SQL
-   - Understanding of Py-Cord
+- Understanding of the Py-Cord library.
+- You should be comfortable using Git and GitHub.
-   - Understanding of asynchronous programming
+- Syntax knowledge of SQL.
+- Experience using Linux and Windows.